pydio/pydio-sync-ui/README.md

 The pydio-sync repository is providing a headless python script for running the synchro.
 This project is communicating with Python through ZMQ to provide a systray-like UI for the sync service.
 It's based on the Qt (see http://qt-project.org) library.

+!
+For now, you need at least Qt 5.2 to make it work !

 ## Run

 To run it, you must